IPNEWPAY/doc-acq/docs/pct/devices/tagging devices.md

 # Tagging devices

-Device tags in ShellHub are a powerful feature that allows you to categorize and manage your devices more efficiently.
+Device tags in Newpay Docs are a powerful feature that allows you to categorize and manage your devices more efficiently.
 By tagging devices, you can easily filter, search, and organize them based on specific criteria or attributes.

 ## Adding Tags to a Device

 To add tags to a device, follow these steps:

 1. **Navigate to the Devices Page:**
-   Log in to your ShellHub account and go to the "Devices" page.
+   Log in to your Newpay Docs account and go to the "Devices" page.

 2. **Edit Tags:**
    In the respective Actions menu, click on "Edit tags" option.